woahbase/website/docs/images/alpine-coturn.md

 Also,

 * Config file loaded from `/var/lib/coturn/turnserver.conf` edit or remount this with your own.
+A {{
+  m.ghfilelink('root/defaults/turnserver.conf', title='sample')
-A default is provided which is auto loaded if there aren't any config file to start with.
+  }} is provided which is auto loaded if there aren't any config file to start with.

 * Data stored at `/var/lib/coturn`.